cucumber/docs/content/10-minute-tutorial.md

 As we can see, our tests have run, but have not actually done anything because they are not yet defined.

-## Defining Snippets for Missing Steps
+## Define Snippets for Missing Steps

 We now have one `undefined` scenario and three `undefined` steps.
 Luckily, Cucumber has given us examples, or snippets, that we can use to define the steps.